y-akahori-ramen/ue-auto-trim/README.md

 ### 1-2.
 Implement displaying tag in game

-Display the tag in the game by calling the following function through the UUEAutoTrimSystem subsystem.
+Display the tag in the game by calling the following function through the UEAutoTrimSystem subsystem.

 | Function | Description |
 |:-|:-|